 You’ll emerge from the DrAP program well prepared to enter higher-level management positions within a healthcare system, or to develop and manage an independent business such as a locum tenens agency or anesthesia consulting/management business.
 The DrAP additionally provides excellent preparation for CRNAs looking to teach at an advanced level.

 The DrAP program culminates with a scholarly project that allows you to apply the knowledge and experiences you’ve gained in your courses to designing, implementing, analyzing, and disseminating a real-world project.
 You’ll see the relevant application of your DrAP education right away.

 The program’s in-depth curriculum exceeds requirements set by the Council on Accreditation of Nurse Anesthesia Educational Programs.
 Rigorous and well-rounded coursework thoroughly prepares you for a leadership role, as well as for the challenges of your field and specialization.

 Along with the guidance of faculty, you’ll have the support of a small cohort of students who enter and complete the program alongside you.
 You’ll develop close connections with your classmates who share your journey and your passion for excellence in patient care.

-The University of Michigan-Flint is accredited by the North Central Association of Colleges and Schools.
-The next Higher Learning Commission Program to Evaluate and Advance Quality (HLC PEAQ) comprehensive evaluation is scheduled for 2019/2020.
+The University of Michigan-Flint is accredited by the Higher Learning Commission.
+The next Higher Learning Commission comprehensive evaluation is scheduled for 2019/2020.
 The Anesthesia Program is further accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, 222 S. Prospect Avenue, Park Ridge, IL 60068; ph.
 (847) 655-1160.
 The next COA accreditation review will occur in 2024.